RileyManalang/PA-4/README.md

 # PA-4
 Python Version:
-For starters: import pandas and matplotlib.pyplot for the following problems
+For starters: import seaborn, pandas and matplotlib.pyplot for the following problems
 ```
 import pandas as pd

+import seaborn as sns

 import matplotlib.pyplot as plt
 ```